JimLynchCodes/Titanium-Lambda/README.md

 ## BDD Tests
-Bevaior driven development is awsome!
+Behavior driven development is awesome!
 But when it comes to the code, what does bdd really mean?
-In the world of Nodejs it basically comes to to using CucumberJS to run your "feature files" and "step definition files".
+In the world of Nodejs it basically comes to using CucumberJS to run your "feature files" and "step definition files".
 Although I haven't yet added npm scripts to execute the bdd tests, I have an example feature file that you might use for this project.
 Feature files are awesome because they are written in Gherkin syntax.
 This reads like plain english, but can also be executed from the command line just like other automated tests.

 ## Performance Tests

-When it comes to aws lambda functions, you can quantitatively measure the performane of every execution with two numbers: __max memory used__ and __duration of function execution__.
+When it comes to aws lambda functions, you can quantitatively measure the performance of every execution with two numbers: __max memory used__ and __duration of function execution__.
 Measuring the performance of aws lambda functions is actually very easy since every execution of your aws lambda function will output these numbers in the cloudwatch logs (and in the aws lambda console if invoking the function from there).
 I don't currently have an automated script for performance tests like I do for the other automated tests, but to me performance is something to look at, compare, and improve over time as the function is in use.

 ## Load Tests with Gatling
 For load testing REST endpoints my favorite tool is [Gatling](https://gatling.io/).
 It's very awesome for a number of reasons: